History of the Hawai'i Public Housing Authority

 1935

-The Hawai‘i Housing Authority was created by the Territorial Legislature to provide safe and sanitary housing for low-income residents of Hawai‘i.
+The Hawai‘i Housing Authority (HHA) was created by the Territorial Legislature to provide safe and sanitary housing for low-income residents of Hawai‘i.
 Two years later, the U.S. Housing Act of 1937 made federal construction funds available.

 1941